 - Download the installation file, run it and follow the instructions on the screen

-There is no license server involved.
-Therefore this Topspin installation should work anywhere.
+There is no licence server involved – therefore this Topspin installation should work anywhere.
 The only drawback is that the license is valid only for one year and will need to be renewed on annual basis.

 Dynamic Centre is a program designed for the analysis of experiments with non-frequency related dimensions.
 It consists of three groups of applications General Dynamics (relaxation, diffusion kinetics, cross polarization and REDOR experiments), Protein Dynamics and Time Domain Dynamics.
-The later two parts require a special license (see below) but General Dynamics works with the standard Topspin license and it is essential tool for analysing DOSY, T1 inversion recovery and other pseudo 2D experiments.
-You could also give it a try if you analyse large quantities of reaction monitoring (kinetics) data.
+The latter two parts require a special license but General Dynamics works with the standard Topspin license and it is essential tool for analysing DOSY, T1 inversion recovery and other pseudo 2D experiments.
+You could also give it a try if you analyse large quantities of reaction monitoring (kinetic) data.